sigee/stormcrawler/RELEASING.md

 ## After a Successful Vote

-The vote is successful if at least 3 *+1* votes are received from IPMC members after a minimum of 72 hours of sending the vote email.
+The vote is successful if at least 3 *+1* votes are received from PMC members after a minimum of 72 hours of sending the vote email.
 Acknowledge the voting results on the mailing list in the VOTE thread by sending a mail.

 ```bash